nicepepper/GnomesWell/README.md

 # GnomesWell
-Example of a game on UNITY
+Example of a game on Unity